brayner1/Pathtracer/README.md

 # Raytracer
 Pure C++ Pathtracer being implemented for study purposes.
-Use some open external librarys for 3D object loading, image loading for textures and vector operations.
+Use some open external librarys for 3D object loading, image loading for textures, rendering denoising and vector operations.
 For now, it supports pure diffuse, pure specular and pure transparent materials.

 ## Sample Image: